The Toll (Arc of a Scythe #3)

 I liked all the buildup where the story bounced between different characters, and it feels like all of them begin moving toward one cohesive goal.
 This book introduces some new characters that I enjoyed a lot.
 I think this book needed to feel really big, and it did feel like that to me.

 In this whole series, humans have a really interesting relationship with technology.
-The Thunderhead knows all of history and is connected to each person (outside of the Scythes) so that it knows them deeply.
-It views itself as a sort of shepherd of humanity, and humans have come to rely on it as a companion they can speak to at any time.
+The Thunderhead knows all of history and connects to each person (outside of the Scythes) so that it knows them deeply.
+It also views itself as a sort of shepherd of humanity, and humans have come to rely on it as a companion they can speak to at any time.
 It’s not presented really as a religion, but it sort of functions that way.

 On the one hand, I really enjoyed that this is a technology-positive story.
 There are TONS of books out there where the computer turns out to be the super villain, right?
 This one isn’t really like that.
 But it does present some interesting questions about our dependence on technology and whether that’s a good thing.
-I liked some of questions the story raised in that vein.
+So, I liked some of questions the story raised in that vein.

 I’m glad I finally did sit down and finish the series.
 I think it was worth finishing.
 Readers who enjoy a good dystopian series should check this one out.